VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/software_life_cycle_processes.md

 Guidelines should support the following processes to gather, convert, track, and update the requirements during a project:

 1. Collaboration when defining software requirements: Requirements can come from end-users, bioinformaticians and other stakeholders.
 Requirements should be discussed with the stakeholders before adding, removing or altering them.
-(HvD: this is not always feasable, and creates more work if we need to discuss every single one of them!)
+(HvD: this is not always feasible, and creates more work if we need to discuss every single one of them!)
 2. Conversion of users' requirements into small, individual development tasks.
-3. An agreed-upon system to track requirements throughout the development process (e.g. in JIRA, Confluence, Azure DevOps, or GitHub/GitLab).
+3. An agreed-upon system to track requirements throughout the development process (e.g. in JIRA, Confluence, Azure DevOps, GitHub or GitLab).
 4. A plan for keeping in touch with end users throughout the different stages of the development process to avoid unexpected adjustments to requirements later on.

 The requirements may (and are likely to) change during the process, however, it is encouraged to evaluate if the project is still in line with the original requirements, so that 'scope creep' is prevented.
 A widely adopted software development strategy involves dividing a development project over several periods.
 It is advised to use an approach that enables the release of partial deliverables to users each period, which enables user feedback upon each deliverable during the entire lifetime of the project and provides ample opportunities for clarification and adaptation.